Courtesy car insurance cover

 If your insurance doesn’t cover a replacement vehicle, you may be able to negotiate use of a courtesy car directly with the garage handling your car repairs.
 In this case, it’s vital that you speak to your insurance provider to make sure you’re properly insured.
 They should be able to set you up with temporary courtesy car insurance to keep you covered and on the right side of the law.

 If you’re injured in an accident that’s not your fault while in a courtesy car and you have personal accident cover included in your car insurance, you may be able to make a claim for compensation.
-Otherwise, there are solicitors who’ll help you make an independent compensation claim.
+Otherwise, there are solicitors who can help you make an independent compensation claim.

 Is it worth paying extra for courtesy car cover?